becomesco/purple-cheetah/README.md

 }
 ```

-Next step is to create a model of Todo entity/document.
+Next step is to create a model of Model entity/document.

 ```ts
 // ---> todo-fsdb/models/todo-fsdb.ts